kgarg2468/Skintel/README.md

 # Skintel - AI-Powered Skin Health Analysis

-Skintel is an advanced AI-powered web application that analyzes skin photos to detect potential health biomarkers and provides personalized health recommendations.
-Using computer vision and machine learning, Skintel can identify visual indicators of systemic conditions like insulin resistance, cholesterol deposits, dehydration, and inflammatory conditions.
+Skintel is an AI-powered web application designed to make skin health insights accessible to everyone.
+Growing up in India, I remember how many people were unsure whether a skin issue was harmless or a sign of something deeper.
+Skintel aims to solve that problem.
+Using computer vision and machine learning, it analyzes skin photos to detect visual biomarkers of systemic health conditions such as insulin resistance, cholesterol buildup, dehydration, and inflammation.
+It provides personalized, evidence-based recommendations to help users take informed action, no specialist required.

 ## Medical Disclaimer